HakamShams/RiverMamba_code/README.md

 You can visualize the full map reforecast using the script [visualize_Reforecast](vis/visualize_Reforecast.py).

 All models are deterministic and produced without nowcasting.

+The reforecast is also avaialbe on [Hugging Face](https://huggingface.co/datasets/HakamShams/RiverMamba_reforecasts/tree/main).

 ### Structure
 ```